 If you’re a real ancient history buff, you may want to take some longer day trips and explore nearby Mayan ruins in the region, such as those in Tulum, Coba, Ek Balam, and of course Chichen Itza.

-But for somewhat more bite-sized history lessons that still pack an authentic punch, you don’t even have to take the ferry.
-Cozumel has Mayan ruins, too!
+For somewhat more bite-sized history lessons that still pack an authentic punch, you don’t even have to take the ferry.